-Put simply, our team of construction and engineering experts deal with project-related contracts and disputes.
-This includes the preparation and negotiation of development and lease agreements, main contracts, sub-contracts and terms relating to suppliers, and covers procurement and funding.
-We also advise on the resolution of disputes stemming from payment, delays and defects; negligence claims, and planning, health and safety, and regulatory issues, and any employment or immigration issues relating to the industry.
+Our team deal with project-related contracts and disputes.
+We prepare and negotiate development and lease agreements, main contracts, sub-contracts and terms relating to suppliers, and we cover procurement and funding.
+We can support you with dispute resolution concerning payment, delays and defects; negligence claims; planning; health and safety; regulatory problems, and employment or immigration issues.

 Can I terminate the contract?

 We would need to check the contract for you and see if there are specific grounds for termination (there normally are).
 Typically, there are strict requirements to give warning notices and to deliver any relevant notices in a specific way e.g. recorded delivery or by hand.
 It is crucial to follow the contract procedures carefully otherwise you could be held to be in serious breach of contract yourself and at risk of the “guilty” party terminating your contract and claiming loss of profit and the extra over costs of completing the works.

 I have not been paid: can I walk off site?

 This can be risky and could put you in serious breach of contract unless you have a contractual right to do so.
 You will need to check if the money in question is indisputably due (for example because of a lack of a payment notice or pay less notice from the paying party) and what contractual rights you have to terminate the contract.
 If you want to suspend work for non-payment, then a specific notice needs to be given in advance, which needs to be carefully drafted.

 Why are industry standard form contracts so often amended?